GAM-team/GAM/README.md

 GAM
 ============================
-GAM is a command line tool for Google Apps Administrators to manage domain and user settings quickly and easily.
+GAM is a command line tool for Google G Suite Administrators to manage domain and user settings quickly and easily.

 Downloads
 ---------